 Cultivation: The preference is partial or dappled sunlight, consistently moist conditions, and a fertile loamy soil with abundant organic matter.
 The foliage is rarely disfigured by disease.

-Range & Habitat: Pink Turtlehead is an uncommon wildflower that is found primarily in southern and western Illinois; elsewhere in the state, it is rare or absent (see Distribution Map).
+Range & Habitat: The native Pink Turtlehead is an uncommon wildflower that is found primarily in southern and western Illinois; elsewhere in the state, it is rare or absent (see Distribution Map).
 Habitats include wet to moist floodplain forests, swamps, soggy meadows and thickets, and partially shaded seeps and springs.
 This species usually occurs in high quality habitats.
 It is sometimes grown in flower gardens.

 Faunal Associations: The flowers are cross-pollinated primarily by bumblebees; sometimes the Ruby-Throated Hummingbird also visits the flowers of Chelone spp.
 (Turtleheads) for their nectar.
 The bitter foliage is usually avoided by White-Tailed Deer and other mammalian herbivores.

 Photographic Location: A shaded wildflower garden in Urbana, Illinois.